Applications accepted on an ongoing basis

 - Their child or dependent participates in one of the qualifying federal assistance programs

 A full list of qualifying factors is available on the program website.
 Eligible participants may receive one Lifeline benefit per household.
-Benefits are not granted on a per person basis.
-The discount may be used for either phone or internet but cannot be applied to both services.
+Benefits are not granted on a per-person basis.
+The discount may be used for phone, internet, or bundled voice and internet services.

 What This Program Funds